Mucuna Pruriens Benefits for Dopamine, Testosterone and Better Sleep

-Many people who take velvet bean extract report an improvement in their ability to get to sleep.
+Many people who take kapikachhu powder report an improvement in their ability to get to sleep.
 It’s also common to experience more vivid dreams as a positive side effect of mucuna supplementation.

 Elevating dopamine levels too high though may well have the opposite effect so it’s important to start off at a low dosage.
 Having the herb well before sleep rather than right before bed would also be likely to be more effective.